Washington Public Records Act: State legislative records

-In response to the bill's passing and impending action by Governor Jay Inslee, The Times and twelve other large newspapers in Washington state published front-page editorials urging Inslee to veto the bill.
-For The Times, it was the first front-page editorial to be published in 110 years, the last being a call for wealthy businessmen to support the then-upcoming Alaska–Yukon–Pacific Exposition in 1908.
+In response to the bill's passing and impending action by Governor Jay Inslee, The Seattle Times and twelve other large newspapers in Washington state published front-page editorials urging Inslee to veto the bill.
+For The Seattle Times, it was the first front-page editorial to be published in 110 years, the last being a call for wealthy businessmen to support the then-upcoming Alaska–Yukon–Pacific Exposition in 1908.
 By Wednesday, February 28, over 8,000 emails and 4,300 phone calls were received by the Governor's Office in opposition of the bill's signing.
 In an interview with on MSNBC's All In with Chris Hayes, Governor Inslee said that he was opposed to the bill but stated that the bill's "veto-proof majority" would prevent him from blocking it.
 On March 1, Inslee vetoed the bill, citing public outcry and calls from lawmakers who regretted the bill's accelerated passage.

 In 2023, several newspapers reported that state legislators had redacted portions of their internal communications that were released under records requests.
 The practice began as early as 2021.
 A lawsuit was filed by the Washington Coalition for Open Government in the Thurston County Superior Court in April 2023.
 The judge sided with the state legislators, arguing that they had a right to "legislative privilege"; a poll of 403 state voters found that 82 percent of respondents favored compliance with the public records act.
 The Seattle Times sent a questionnaire on the issue to all 147 state legislators that was returned with 40 percent of respondents across party lines planned to not withhold records under the ruling.